 Introduction to Educational Psychology

-The examination contains approximately 100 questions to be answered in 90 minutes.
+The exam contains approximately 100 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
-Any time candidates spend on tutorials and providing personal information is in addition to the actual testing time.

 Knowledge and Skills Required

-Questions on the Introduction to Educational Psychology examination require candidates to demonstrate one or more of the following abilities.
+Questions on the Introduction to Educational Psychology exam require test takers to demonstrate one or more of the following abilities:

 - Knowledge and comprehension of basic facts, concepts, and principles